 - Wooden doors require the most maintenance, benefiting from a new coat of paint or refinish each year.
 The high-end look is really only maintained if some sort of protection from the elements is available, such as an overhang.

-- Fiberglass is a good choice for durability and the wide array of options.
+- Fiberglass is a good choice for durability and a wide array of options.
 It also withstands a multitude of climates well with little upkeep.

 - Steel is durable, affordable, and very strong.
 Homeowners who prefer little maintenance will be happy with this choice.